jekymin8232/vitalguardai-com/V47_3_Audit_Scope_Map.md

 ### By reviewing the [full code map](https://github.com/jekymin8232/vitalguardai-com/blob/main/V47_3_Full_Code_index.md), you will be able to begin the security audit much more quickly.

+**Like all web applications, it remains subject to browser security policies and potential zero-day vulnerabilities.**

 ---

 ## 0. Document Control